-work in progress-

 TWO SISTERS, ONE DREAM

 They were born and live in Niger, which was ranked the last country in the 2013 Human development report by the United Nations.
 They come from a middle class African family.
 They study at an Evangelist private school and would like to go to the University.
-Modelling for them could be just a hobby although Miriam takes it very seriously since she was a little girl.
-Actually she begins to suffer from anorexia due to the image she has of top models.
+Modelling for them could be just a hobby but Miriam takes it very seriously since she was a little girl.
 Nadia, on the other hand, was never too interested in modelling but due to the interest she has awakened in the local industry and the people around her, she is taking the possibility of a model career more seriously.

 The International Festival of African Fashion (FIMA), founded by Alphadi, is the only platform that exists in Niger to start a model career and it is where they are taking their first steps into this world.